Listen to an audio file of this tool.

 - will grow their self-control and problem-solving skills.

-Consider situations where your child’s sense of confidence needs work – in school, making new friends, keeping friends?
+Consider what situations challenge your child’s sense of confidence.
+Is it in school, making new friends, or keeping friends?

 For example, if your child does not feel confident with learning challenges at school, consider the following.

-- Start exploring the issue by building on past successes.
+- Explore the issue by building on past successes.
 Consider together how their past successes can support their current struggles.
 Questions you could ask include: